syncfusion-content/wpf-docs/wpf/Color-Palette/Overview.md

 ## Key features

-Color Swatches – You can choose different color items from the diffrent swatches colors.
+Color Swatches – You can choose different color items from the different swatches colors.

 SelectedColor – Returns the currently selected color.